 If you are not sure which type of field to create, here are some tips:

-- Custom Fields: These enable you to collect a variety of information in a variety of formats (text, number, date, file, checkbox, drop list) about your volunteers.
+- Custom Fields: These enable you to collect information about your volunteers in a variety of formats (text, number, date, file, checkbox, drop list).
 (If the information relates to a certification or requirement for an Activity, it would be best created as a Qualification.)

 Further reading: Which type of field should you create?

 - Go to: Configuration >> Organization Settings >> Application Form Settings

 - Select the desired application form to customize

 - Step Two Settings

 - Click on the [Save] button to save the changes you have made.

 Once you have saved any changes, you can click on the [Interactive Sample Form] button to see what your application form would look like to new applicants.

 Customize the options in the “General Settings” section: